 However, unlike federal discretionary spending, tax expenditures do not compete with other priorities in the annual appropriations process, and many are not subject to congressional reauthorization.
 Instead, many tax expenditures operate like mandatory spending programs (such as Medicare), with eligibility rules and formulas that provide benefits to those who wish to participate.

 Tax Expenditures Are Comparable in Size to Federal Discretionary Spending

-Note: Summing tax expenditure estimates provides a sense of size but does not take into account possible interactions among individual tax expenditures and within the tax code.
-Total change in tax revenues from repealing all tax expenditures could differ from the sum of the estimates.
-Estimates for fiscal year 2017 do not reflect changes in tax law enacted in December 2017.
+Note: Summing tax expenditure estimates provides a sense of size but does not take into account possible interactions among individual tax expenditures or outlay effects from refundable credits.
+Total change in tax revenues from repealing tax expenditures could differ from the sum of the estimates.
+To view the data behind this graphic, download it in TXT or PDF format.

 Paying attention to tax expenditures is an important step to addressing the nation’s fiscal health, and they should be part of broader tax reform discussions.

 Periodic reviews and evaluations could help determine how well tax expenditures work to achieve their goals, and how their benefits and costs compare to other programs with similar goals.
 The Office of Management and Budget (OMB) and the Treasury could develop a framework for assessing tax expenditure performance.
 OMB could also help agencies identify which tax expenditures contribute to agency goals.

 Congress created Opportunity Zones to spur investment in distressed communities.
 About 10% of Americans live in these nearly 9,000 zones.
 In these areas, certain business investments can bring significant tax benefits to the investor.
 Unlike other, similar tax incentives, there is no limit on the amount investors can claim for tax breaks.
 However, it’s unclear how these opportunity zone investments will actually affect these communities and whether investors will follow the tax rules.